realjas/editing-assistant/README.md

 As the Arduino I have is quite old there is no keyboard emulation capability.
 To overcome this issue I employ a bit NodeJS and the output from Arduino's serial port via USB.

+Update: The Arduino now submits data as a JSON object to accommodate multiple inputs at once more elegantly.
+The NodeJS script has been updated to ingest and process the JSON Object as well.

 Arduino IDE (web version available) required to view/edit the 'editing-assistant.ino' file.
 	Download the Arduino IDE at https://www.arduino.cc/en/Main/Software